Updated March 18, 2023

 - The ionic framework helps to build the apps really fast and makes it really easy.

-- Ionic uses all the simple technologies like HTML, CSS for its web page development which makes the framework UI easy for developers since it is known by many.
+- Ionic uses all the simple technologies like HTML and CSS for its web page development, making the framework UI easy for developers since it is known by many.

 - Logic layers of Ionic are made of Angular, which is known by most of the developers.
 Hence mobile app development is made easy by Ionic.

 - Ionic has proper desktop layouts, which makes it desktop-friendly.
 It has a grid and flexible pane-like structures to layout the application, which is the desktop version.

 - It has open web technology, and it does not compete with frameworks that use single platform technologies.

 - The web apps used in the Ionic framework are updated and available in the play store.
 Hence it is useful to the developers.